International Electrotechnical Commission: History

 The IEC was instrumental in developing and distributing standards for units of measurement, particularly the gauss, hertz, and weber.
 It was also first to promote the Giorgi System of standards, later developed into the SI, or Système International d'unités (in English, the International System of Units).

 In 1938, it published a multilingual international vocabulary to unify terminology relating to electrical, electronic and related technologies.
 This effort continues, and the International Electrotechnical Vocabulary is published online as the Electropedia.

 The CISPR (Comité International Spécial des Perturbations Radioélectriques) – in English, the International Special Committee on Radio Interference – is one of the groups founded by the IEC.

 Currently, 89 countries are IEC members while another 85 participate in the Affiliate Country Programme, which is not a form of membership but is designed to help industrializing countries get involved with the IEC.
-Originally located in London, the IEC moved to its current headquarters in Geneva, Switzerland in 1948.
+Originally located in London, United Kingdom, the IEC moved to its current headquarters in Geneva, Switzerland in 1948.

 It has regional centres in Africa (Nairobi, Kenya), Asia (Singapore), Oceania (Sydney, Australia), Latin America (São Paulo, Brazil) and North America (Worcester, Massachusetts, United States).

 The work is done by some 10,000 electrical and electronics experts from industry, government, academia, test labs and others with an interest in the subject.

 IEC Standards are often adopted as national standards by its members.